jacebrowning/minilog/docs/options.md

 # Initialization

-To customize logging formats and levels, `minilog` supports the same initialization arguments as [`logging.basicConfig`](https://docs.python.org/3/library/logging.html#logging.basicConfig).
+`minilog` defaults to INFO level using a simple log format.
+It supports the same initialization arguments as [`logging.basicConfig`](https://docs.python.org/3/library/logging.html#logging.basicConfig).

 To set the format for all logging handlers:

 ```python
 log.init(format="%(levelname)s: %(name)s: %(message)s")